Zillow Leads vs Realtor.com Leads. Which is Worth It?

-Zillow leads vs Agent.com leads look like a shortcut to fast closings, yet both keep you renting access to buyers and sellers instead of building your own demand.
+Zillow leads vs Realtor.com leads look like a shortcut to fast closings, yet both keep you renting access to buyers and sellers instead of building your own demand.
 This guide compares cost, intent, exclusivity, and the time tax behind each portal, then shows real estate agents how to move the same budget into an owned multi channel system that steadily lowers Cost Per Closed Client.
 For a deeper look at traffic sources and timing, the article Are Paid Leads or Organic Leads Better for Real Estate Agents? pairs well with this breakdown.

 The Trade-Offs: Audience Size, Exclusivity, and Cost Per Lead